 Sweet potato’s and banana’s sweetness seem to be the perfect match and when you combine it with peanut butter you get a highly addictive taste experience.
 If you have a sweet tooth like me, then you’ll love it as a nutrient dense, afternoon snack.
 But they make also a great clean eating breakfast variation although you have to stand up a bit earlier to bake them.

-The recipe itself is self evident but at least I want to give you some baking instructions.
+The gluten free recipe itself is self evident but at least I want to give you some baking instructions.
 By the way, I was introduced to this recipe on the Food revolution summit 2018 which I attended three weeks ago.
 It was such an amazing, life changing experience and I’ll tell you more about it in one of my following posts.
 Now let’s jump to the recipe.Print

 Baked sweet potato toast with peanut butter and bananas

 - 1 large sweet potato (or 2 medium)

 - Line a sheet pan with parchment paper.

 - Rinse and scrub sweet potatoes.

 - On a cutting board cut lengthwise into 1/4-inch/0.6 mm thick slices.

 - Place potato slices on lined sheet pan.